Something Old, Something New, Something Borrowed: Liquid Enhancers

 An Evolution Of The Past

 An interesting and relatively ‘new’ sub-category to note today is that of water or liquid enhancers.
 I believe that the idea of these types of products is much older than expected.
 From years before, products such as syrups—concentrated, sweetened flavoured bases—were used to prepare soft drinks at home.
-Back then, such products did not aim for a premium category status.
-On the contrary, they were a way to enjoy soft drinks at a cheaper price.
+Back then, such products did not aim for the premium category status.
+On the contrary, they were a way to enjoy soft drinks for a cheaper price.

 As the beverage industry became more innovative, syrups were one of the first targets, and manufacturers did this by adding functional ingredients or reformulating to make them healthier.
 For example, the rising obesity epidemic established a niche market for products with less sugar.

 As liquid concentrates became more functional, there was a need to innovate the packaging as well; this needed to be more convenient and comfortable for the consumer to use.
 Packaging sizes became much smaller and therefore more appealing to consumers, and led to this category leaving the ‘economy’ level to become a trend among premium beverages.

 Water enhancers first appeared in grocery stores in 2011, and according to a report by Zenith International, the category produced US$412 million in sales in the US alone in 2013.
 This is additional proof that there is no need to create something unique from scratch; sometimes a thoughtful upgrade to a well-known and already tested product is all that is needed.

 Consumers on average do show a preference for water over carbonated beverages or juice products, but even so, these consumers might still want some flavour in their water but without any extra ingredients or calories.
 This is where liquid enhancers can come in handy.
 With such a product, one might keep one of these little bottles tucked away in a drawer at the office, in the glove compartment of a car, or in the kitchen cabinet, such that flavoured water can be consumed on-the-go, at any time.